darekx4/symfony-api-securities/README.md

 ![Alt Text](readme/images/3.png)

-More example of possible payload can be found in integration tests, If you want torun them locally you need to run server and comment out the line
+More examples of possible payload can be found in integration tests, If you want torun them locally you need to run server and comment out the line
 ```
 $this->markTestSkipped('Skipping the tests which require running server');
 ```